London NHS drone delivery

 The drones will fly at a height of approximately 70 metres above ground level.

-What route will the drone take?
+What route do the drones take?

-How fast will they get there?
+How fast do they get there?

 Transporting samples between Guy’s Hospital and the lab at St Thomas’ Hospital can take more than half an hour by road but takes less than two minutes by drone.

-Who will fly the drone?
+Who flies the drone?

 The drones are highly automated and operate along pre-programmed flight routes.
 All flights are overseen by a certified and trained Pilot in Command.